AdobeDocs/pass.en/help/accountiq/shared-acc-reports.md

 ## Segment - Zip codes per Period per Account {#zip-codes-period-account}

-This graph informs you about the number of subscribers that are consuming content from different locations in a time frame.
+This graph informs you about the number of subscribers that are consuming content from different locations in a time interval.

 ![](assets/zip-period-account.png)